 - It may be beneficial for you to prepare a Call for Papers and promote the special issue.

 The proposal is forwarded to the Editorial Board of the journal for their consideration.
 The Editorial Board is responsible for making the final decision on the suitability of a Special Issue.
 The Editorial Board may have comments or concerns about the proposal and ask for some amendments.
 Once the Editorial Board member is satisfied, the proposal is approved.

 The Call for Papers provided by the Guest Editor(s) is published on the journal page appearing in the ‘Forthcoming Special Issue’ section.
 Guest Editors can begin promoting their Special Issue as soon as the Call for Papers is available online.
 Guest Editors should distribute this as broadly as possible within their own networks.
 The most successful Special Issue is the one supported and promoted by its editors.

 Usually, Article Processing Charges (APCs) are paid by the authors of each published paper.
 If the Guest Editors wish to provide financial support for contributing authors to cover the APCs, either themselves or through a third party, this must be communicated when proposing the Special Issue, or as soon as the possibility arises.
 Be conscious that this may necessitate mention in the articles Conflict of Interest statements and must be declared in the editorial that accompanies the Special Issue.
 There is no Article Processing Charge for the Editorial accompanying the Special Issue.

 Publication and Promotion

-The Special Issue is published on the Journal home page.
-The Publisher notifies the contributing authors and sends newsletter and alerts to registered readers.
+The Special Issue is published on the ORTHOPEDIC REVIEWS home page.
+The Publisher notifies the contributing authors and sends newsletters and alerts to registered readers.
 Guest Editors are also encouraged to share and promote the Special Issue.